China's Sun renews the record on ITTF World Ranking Points - ExBulletin

 China's Sun renews the record on ITTF World Ranking Points

-Beijing – China's Sun Yingsha continues to present its dominance with a record -high 11,900 points while the International Table Tennis Federation (ITTF) has updated its world ranking on Tuesday.
+Beijing – China Sun Yingsha Continues to present its dominance with a record -high 11,900 points while the International Table Tennis Federation (ITTF) has updated its world ranking on Tuesday.

 Sun earned 2,000 points from her victory on the recently closed world table tennis championships in Doha, and defeated the previous figure of 11,300 points she set in February.
 In October 2024 she became the first Paddler to exceed the 10,000 points.